Introduction to Quantum Technologies

 Fee:

-- 2000 CHF, incl.
-Coffee Breaks (1700 CHF for ETH Alumni)
+- All 4 days: 4000 CHF, incl.
+Coffee Breaks (3000 CHF for ETH & FinsureTech Alumni)

 Programme

-Day 1: Intro Quantum Computing & Lab Tours
+Day 1: Quantum Computing I, Basics

-Date: Thursday 13 March 2025, 9.15 am - 5pm, ETH Zurich, Campus Hönggerberg
+Date: Thursday 19 March 2026, 9.15 am - 5pm, ETH Zurich,

 About: This part provides an introduction to quantum computing, covering core concepts, software, and hardware fundamentals.
 Participants will gain insights into cutting-edge quantum technologies at ETH Zurich and within Switzerland’s thriving quantum ecosystem.
-The experience is enriched with exclusive lab tours at ETH Zurich, offering a firsthand look at pioneering research and applications in quantum science.

-Date: Friday, 14 March, 9.15 am - 5pm, ETH Zurich, Main Campus
+Date: Friday, 20 March, 9.15 am - 5pm, ETH Zurich

-Date: Thursday, 10 April, 9.15 to 5pm, ETH Zurich, Main Campus
+Date: Thursday, 16 April, 9.15 to 5pm, ETH Zurich

-In the afternoon we continue with a deep dive into the dynamic startup ecosystem of quantum computing.
+About: This part introduces business insights and business models within the quantum industry.
+Participants work together to develop innovative business models and actionable go-to-market strategies tailored to the quantum landscape.
+We deep dive into the dynamic startup ecosystem of quantum computing.
 Participants will connect with pioneering startups, gain insights from venture funds and industry leaders driving quantum innovation, and explore opportunities for partnerships and investment.